nizarmassouh/WebDB/README.md

 We provide very basic methods for debugging the scripts.

-* We try to catch and log the exceptions in the console during HTML parsing or image retrevial.
-Analysing the stack trace could help identify the root cause.
+* We try to catch and log the exceptions in the console during HTML parsing or image retrieval.
+Analyzing the stack trace could help identify the root cause.
 * Visualizing the selenium action on the browser could help quickly identify any browser rendering issue.
 Remove `--run_headless` flag argument when invoking `download.py`.
-* We use [css selectors](https://www.w3schools.com/cssref/css_selectors.asp) in order get unqiuely identify selector tags in the webpage.
-Seach engines could update these tags which might cause the script to fail.
+* We use [css selectors](https://www.w3schools.com/cssref/css_selectors.asp) in order get uniquely identify selector tags in the webpage.
+Search engines could update these tags which might cause the script to fail.
 * Ensure you are using the latest version of Firefox browser and update the `User-Agent` accordingly.
 Depending upon browser version and User-Agent the page might render differently which could cause the script to fail.
 * If you observe slower network speed.
 Try increasing the script sleep time.

 The script is expected to run slower with varying sleep times.
-This is mimic human behaviour and not to flood server with constant requests.
+This is mimic human behavior and not to flood server with constant requests.
-`Warning:` Repated requests with almost no wait time could lead to blacklisting of the user's IP.
+`Warning:` Repeated requests with almost no wait time could lead to blacklisting of the user's IP.

 ### How to use css selector
 * How to check tags are uniquely identified.